WaldoJeffers/transformer/README.md

 ## goal

-The goal is this library is to allow you to easily create utility functions to transform one type of data to another, using functional programming.
+The goal of this library is to allow you to easily create utility functions to transform one type of data to another, using functional programming.
 You can read more on [why you might need **transformer** on the wiki](https://github.com/WaldoJeffers/transformer/wiki/Why).

 ## installation